 The COVID pandemic has had an impact on market conditions and appears to favor more development of housing on nonresidential sites.
 One impact of the COVID-19 pandemic is the acceleration and expansion of telecommuting/remote working.
 At this point, it appears the trend, though not yet stabilized, is likely to be broadly adopted by a large number of employers.
 Many office spaces have become vacant, idle or obsolete during this changing employment shift.
 There is evidence of increased efficiencies in working productivity as a result of reduced commuting and virtual meeting.
-This has further softened the nonresidential market and may create additional opportunities and incentives for redevelopment for or with residential uses.
+This has further softened the nonresidential market web.iccsafe.org/wp-content/uploads/BVD-BSJ-FEB21.pdf, accessed December 15, 2021.

+8 International Code Council, Building Valuation Data - FEBRUARY 2021, https://cdnand may create additional opportunities and incentives for redevelopment for or with residential uses.
 While a recovery in commercial activity is expected, it is not clear how long it might take to achieve pre-pandemic levels, if at all.